We all experience moments of self-doubt and uncertainty. Even the most confident and happy people have moments where they think “I’m such a failure.”

 Sentence Completion Worksheet

-This worksheet from leads the reader through a sentence completion exercise for adults.
+This worksheet leads the reader through a sentence completion exercise for adults.
 This exercise is exactly what it sounds like: it includes prompts with blank space at the end for you to complete the sentence in the way that feels right to you.

 Completing this exercise can help you explore your thoughts and feelings, open up, and share them with others.